hicks2evan/personal-website/_posts/2020-07-15-are-you-moqing-me.md

 How can you check in your test if the contents of the file your code writes are correct?
 You could just instantiate your file writer, but then you are testing two pieces of functionality at once, not good!

-In Moq you can also verify that certain methods are called on your mock with parameters that meet certain criteria, and how many times they are called.
+In Moq you can also verify that methods are called on your mock with parameters that meet certain criteria, as well as how many times they are called.

 {% highlight csharp %}
 [TestMethod]